-Once an adoption is complete, you are free to move wherever you wish.
-If you are receiving Adoption Assistance and provide proper notice, it will follow you wherever you live in the majority of states.
-Moving out of state before the completion of an adoption is not recommended and must be done only in consultation with your assigned social worker.
+Once an adoption is complete, you’re free to roam as you please.
+If you are receiving Adoption Assistance and provide proper notice, it will follow you wherever you live in most states.
+Moving out of state before the completion of an adoption is not recommended and must be done in consultation with your assigned social worker.

 Once I adopt, will contact with the biological parents end?

-We know it is hard to love a child and then return them to their home, but with training and support we will help you understand your part in helping a family heal and giving a gift that will last a lifetime.
-When you are engaged with healing children and helping their biological family with parenting skills as they create a safe and loving home, you will find yourself working towards the goal of reunification together.
-After reunification occurs, many families maintain an informal relationship which can maintain the bond that you have created with that child.
+It definitely isn’t easy to love a child and return them to their home, but with training and support, we will help you understand your part in helping a family heal–a gift that will last a lifetime.
+When you are help a biological family learn parenting skills and to create a safe and loving home, you will find yourself working together towards the goal of reunification.
+Many families maintain an informal relationship with their foster family, which can continue the bond that you have created.

-Are a child's extended family and siblings taken into account when they are placed in foster care?
+Are a child’s extended family and siblings considered when they are placed in foster care?

-When a child is removed from their home, we first look to identify a relative who may be able to take placement of that child and any siblings.
-If a relative is unavailable, we encourage the foster parents to try and maintain that relationship when appropriate, in order to maintain family connection.
-Over half of the children coming into foster care are part of a sibling group, and there are often homes only available to take one child.
-This results in many sibling groups being separated.
-We know that children heal better together, which is why we look to keep siblings in the same home.
-When we are unable to do so due to the lack of resources, we encourage formal and informal sibling visitation.
+When a child is removed from their home, we first look to identify a relative who may be able to care for the child and any siblings.
+If one is unavailable, we encourage the foster parents to maintain family connections.
+Over half the children coming into foster care are part of a sibling group, but most foster homes can only take a single child.
+This results in many sibling separations.
+We look to keep sibling groups together because children heal better that way.
+When lack of resources prevents that, we encourage formal and informal sibling visitation.

-What sets SaintA apart from other agencies that provide foster care services in the community?
+What sets SaintA apart from other agencies that provide foster care services?